-- Staff told us they would inform the practice manager of any incidents and there was also a recording form available on the practice's computer system. - The practice carried out a thorough analysis of significant events.
+- Staff told us they would inform the practice manager of any incidents and there was also a recording form available on the practice's computer system. - The practice carried out a thorough analysis of the significant events.
+The practice recently improved the monitoring and learning from significant event analysis (SEAs) to ensure all staff were able to learn from and contribute to improvements.

-We reviewed safety records, incident reports, national patient safety alerts and minutes of meetings where these were discussed.
+We reviewed safety records, incident reports national patient safety alerts and minutes of meetings where these were discussed.
 Lessons were shared to make sure action was taken to improve safety in the practice.
-For example, we saw that incidents and significant events were a regular part of meeting discussions and one of the GP partners had responsibility for ensuring minutes of meetings were circulated to all of the team.
+For example, we saw that following a recent SEA the practice had introduced a policy of always adding a start and finish date for the prescribing of medicines.
+These ensured prescriptions for medication were not issued beyong the prescribed period.